 The base Toyota Hilux 2.0 Single Cab retails from R259,600 and the premium 4.0 V6 4X4 Raider 6AT Double Cab retails from R680,400.

 Toyota sells their Genuine Warranty.
 This offers a no-hassles approach to the claims process, repairs using genuine parts, 24/7 Toyota Roadside Assistance, and a competitive premium.
-However, you can still take out a reliable vehicle warranty from another third-party service provider if you wish.
+However, you can still take out a reliable vehicle warranty from another third-party service provider or add on a service plan if you wish.

 Toyota Hilux models are manufactured and sold in high numbers – they are the best-selling vehicle in the country, according to NAAMSA vehicle sales reports.
 Toyota has therefore made support and service a priority.
 This is great news if you're looking for Toyota Hilux insurance, as this may positively affect the cost of the cover.